Appleflagshipstore/10mins-KWGT-Guide-and-Bugs/README.md

 - Font property doesn’t have a formula button.
 You have to use a global font variable.

 - Global font variable formulas need to return as a pointer to the kustom font file.
-Eg.

       kfile://org.kustom.provider/fonts/Roboto-Black.ttf
       kfile://org.kustom.provider/fonts/Roboto-Bold.ttf